 Gold loans are a short term facility, normally for a period of up to 12 months.
 It has to be repaid after that period.
 You can approach your bank to extend the period of the loan for another 1 year based on mutually agreeable terms and conditions.
 Make sure that you are in a position to repay the loan within the time limit.
 Gold loans are good in case of emergencies but there is a major downside.
 In case you are not able to pay back on time then your gold will be auctioned and normally you end up getting an unfavourable rate for your gold in these circumstances.

 Does credibility of the lender matter?
 It does because you are keeping your gold there.
 The lender will feel secure as he has the gold as security in case if the borrower does not pay back.
 However, the value of your gold is higher than the loan value and you don’t have any guarantee that you will get the gold back.
-Before you approach a lender do background checks and know the safety measures taken by the lender to safeguard your assets.
+Before you approach a lender do background checks and know the safety measures taken by the lender to safeguard your assets when applying for a gold loan.
 Ultimately the gold that you pledge should be in safe hands.
 So choose a reputed bank regulated by the RBI where you can actually rest assured.

 Last, but not the least, clearly understand the repayment structure of the gold loan.
 There are various options.
 Gold loans normally have flexible repayment structure as compared to any other loans.
 In every bank, the repayment structure of gold loans might differ.
 In most banks, you can opt for paying just the interest amount through the period and at the end of the tenure, you can pay the principal amount and take back your gold.
 This is the preferred model.
 But some banks also insist that you pay part of your principal each month.
 This may work out to be more expensive for you.
 So, it’s important to understand the terms carefully before availing the gold loan.
 Above all, if you do not repay on time, the bank is entitled to auction the gold after giving due notice.
 Be cautious of that.